ethagnawl/rmuxinator/README.md

 require writing a custom Serde deserializer for the Config type.
 - select window on attach (can this be handled by a pre-existing hook?)
 - attach if session exists instead of creating sesssion
+- search for project name instead of parsing config (i'm not convinced this is necessary)
 - other CLI commands? (create, edit, stop, delete, etc.)
 - use named args in calls to format!